anikush-yes/AutomationExercise_API_Testing/README.md

 ## 👓 Overview

-This project contains API test cases for AutomationExercise using Postman and Newman.
+This project contains API test cases for [Automation Exercise](https://automationexercise.com/) website using Postman and Newman.
 The tests cover various functionalities such as retrieving product lists, searching for products, handling user authentication, and managing user accounts.

 ### 🏁 Getting Started